teleportaloo/PDX-Bus/README.markdown

 * Dark mode icons support
 * Changed Arrivals to Departures
 * Fixed bug in fetcher when network is down
-* Fixed bug where bookmark toolbar icon does not work for a single stop with a system wide alert.
+* Fixed bug where bookmark toolbar icon does not work for a single stop with a system-wide alert.
 * Fixed UI around setting location toolbar default behavior.
 * Removed all code for pre-iOS 8 support.
 * Now uses MKLocalSearchRequest instead of TriMet's geolocating.

 ### Version 11.2 (August 2019)
-* Added emojii to system wide detours
+* Added emojii to system-wide detours
 * Fixed comparison of KML shapes
 * Added feedback for Trip Planner
 * Added bookmarks in the cloud
 * Updated for Xcode 10.2
 * Added Easter Egg for Bus 3745.
-* System wide alerts on the watch are collapsable.
+* System-wide alerts on the watch are collapsable.
-* System wide alerts are separately collapsable; the default is for it to be displayed.
+* System-wide alerts are separately collapsable; the default is for it to be displayed.

 ### Version 11.1 (January 2019)
 * Added Siri extensions